hypothesis/h/docs/api/design/bulk-api/solutions/request-limits-and-pagination.md

  * Occur at all (this isn't going to be common)
  * Occur in such a way as to leave the JSON valid

+### Given the above `Content-Lines` is easy and effective

+`Content-Lines` would give us marginally less protection, but is dirt cheap to implement and streaming friendly.

+Given the expected low probability of errors in general, the number that should get past this would be very low.

 ### Pagination and async jobs are overkill for now